vengi-voxel/vengi/docs/voxconvert/Examples.md

 The `--input` with e.g. `infile.png` will pick the depth map next to the image path called `infile-dm.png` as depth map.

+## Replace the colors with a different palette

+`replacepalette` is a [lua script](../LUAScript.md) that is able to replace or remap the colors of an existing palette to a new palette.
+You can specify the [built-in palettes](../Palette.md) or filenames to supported [palette formats](../Formats.md).

+`./vengi-voxconvert --input input.vox --script "replacepalette built-in:minecraft true" --output mincraft.vox`

 ## Merge several models

 Merge several models into one: